Mehaksmz/Mastermind-RaspberryPi/README.md

                       this should be implemented in inline Assembler;
 - `testm.c`       ... a testing function to test C vs Assembler implementations of the matching function
 - `test.sh`       ... a script for unit testing the matching function, using the -u option of the main prg

-## Gitlab usage

-**Fork** and **Clone** this gitlab repo to get started on the coursework.

-Complete the functions in `master-mind.c` and in `lcdBinary.c`.
-Initially, you can implement these as C functions.
-However, for the final implementation, the low-level functions for controlling LED, button, and LCD display should be implemented in inline Assembler (in `lcdBinary.c`).
-Note that the **matching function**, for calculating the number of exact and approximate matches also needs to be implemented in ARM Assembler.
-The file `mm-matches.s` contains a template this Assembler code.

-You can test basic functionality by using the `testm.c` C function and the `test.sh` shell script (see below).

-**Push** to the repo and ask questions in the comments box to get help.

 ## Building and running the application